-Known across the world for Thoroughbred horseracing and its wealth of natural mineral waters that made it the ideal setting for America’s first resort, Saratoga Springs is an excellent place to visit all year round.
-Nestled at the foothills of the Adirondacks, just south of Lake George and just north of the state capital Albany, Saratoga Springs offers top-notch lodging, dining, and cultural attractions all with a backdrop that reminds you of a Norman Rockwell painting.
+Known across the world for Thoroughbred horse racing and its wealth of mineral waters that made it the ideal setting for America’s first resort, Saratoga Springs is an excellent place to visit all year long.
+Nestled at the foothills of the Adirondacks, just south of Lake George and just north of the state capital of Albany, Saratoga Springs offers top-notch lodging, dining, and cultural attractions all with a backdrop that may remind you of a Norman Rockwell painting.
 It can only be described as a beautiful destination.

-Take a stroll down Broadway, Saratoga’s award-winning Great American Main Street, and peek inside the windows of a myriad of locally owned stores that contribute to the street’s charm.
-Have dinner at Sperry’s, since 1932, or Wheatfield’s, with almost 20 different shapes and flavors of pasta made daily.
+Take a stroll down Broadway, Saratoga’s award-winning Great American Main Street, and peek inside the windows of a number of locally owned stores that contribute to the street’s charm.
+Have dinner at Sperry’s, open since 1932, or Wheatfields, with almost 20 different shapes and flavors of pasta made daily.
 Saratoga has more restaurants per capita than NYC, so there is a cuisine to suit every taste.

-Walk to The Saratoga Arms, a unique historic inn, for some interesting conversation and an after-dinner drink on a porch overlooking Broadway.
-This family-owned and -operated gem offers modern amenities in a classic setting and—with its five-star TripAdvisor rating—it’s a great choice for a home base for this itinerary.
+Walk to Saratoga Arms, a unique historic inn, for some interesting conversation and an after-dinner drink on a porch overlooking Broadway.
+This family-owned and operated gem offers modern amenities in a classic setting and—with its five-star TripAdvisor rating—it’s a great choice for a home base for this itinerary.

-Threaded with Grecian pavilions, Italian gardens, and groves of trees surrounding natural springs, a walk through Congress Park is a walk through time.
-After exploring the grounds, head to the Corner Café on Church Street for a deliciously simple breakfast.
-While you’re there, grab a bottle of sparkling Saratoga water bottled from the natural springs nearby.
+Threaded with Grecian pavilions, Italian gardens, groves of trees surrounding mineral springs, and even a carousel, a walk through Congress Park is a walk through time.
+After exploring the grounds, head to the Country Corner Café on Church Street for a deliciously simple breakfast.
+While you’re there, grab a bottle of sparkling Saratoga water bottled from the springs nearby.

-Head to the Visitor's Center, replete with the look and feel of a converted train station and drink hall, inviting you to indulge in the sensory-rich beauty of this town with a walking tour where you'll discover the mineral springs nestled throughout town.
-Each of the springs has a different taste and mineral quality and the walking tour explains that as you enjoy ambling past dozens of historic register Victorian-era buildings.
+Head to the Visitor Center, replete with the look and feel of a converted train station and drink hall, inviting you to indulge in the sensory-rich beauty of this town with a walking tour where you'll discover the mineral springs nestled throughout town.
+Each of the springs has a different taste and mineral quality, and the walking tour explains the reasons why as you enjoy ambling past dozens of historic register Victorian-era buildings.

-This local restaurant with a storied past dating back to 1938.
-Hattie's is known for its fried chicken, winner of the Food Network's Fried Chicken Throwdown with Bobby Flay, and original time-tested recipes for things such as collard greens and macaroni & cheese.
-It's mainly a dinner joint but is open for brunch on weekends.
+Hattie's Restaurant has a storied past dates back to 1938.
+Known for its fried chicken, this cherished and cozy venue once won the Food Network's Fried Chicken Throwdown with Bobby Flay.
+Its original time-tested recipes for sides such as collard greens and macaroni and cheese add to the appeal.
+It's mainly a dinner joint but serves a popular brunch on weekends as well.

 After lunch, visit one of these unique museums depending on your interests:

-Saratoga Automobile Museum: Nestled in Saratoga Spa State Park in a repurposed bottling plant, come here to see some of the greatest cars from around the world.
+Saratoga Automobile Museum: Come here to see some of the greatest cars from around the world, nestled in Saratoga Spa State Park in a repurposed bottling plant.

-Celebrating 50 years of performing arts, SPAC hosts the world's greatest artists and musicians.
-Find the music line-up here and discover SPAC's diverse group of visiting artists from Zac Brown Band to the melodic patterns of the Philadelphia Orchestra and more music year-round.
+For more than 50 years, Saratoga Performing Arts Center (SPAC) has hosted the world's greatest artists and musicians in its treasured amphitheater.
+Find the music line-up here and discover SPAC's diverse group of visiting artists from Backstreet Boys to Norah Jones.

 A massage and bath at Roosevelt Baths in Saratoga Spa State Park is a must-do on this trip.
-Make reservations at least two weeks in advance of your trip to get a prime Sunday appointment.
+Make reservations at least two weeks in advance to get a prime Sunday appointment.
 You’ll be glad you did as you slip into the mineral waters drawn from the ground and your cares bubble away with the natural effervescence.
-Fun fact: Saratoga boasts the only hot spring in the Northeastern United States.

 Named for one of the founders of Saratoga Springs, the Gideon Putnam Hotel offers a lavish brunch spread in a series of four picturesque dining rooms with floor-to-ceiling windows overlooking Saratoga Spa State Park.
 Make reservations two weeks in advance for this, too.

-Hit the links at the Saratoga National Golf Course and take in a lovely view of 18 and exquisite landscape.
+Hit the links at the Saratoga National Golf Course and take in a lovely view of 18 holes and an exquisite landscape.

 From Montreal: 3 hours